Here are a few of the more common topics that people have emailed us about:

 There are a number of special acronyms that are commonly used within the My Little Pony community, such as CF (Concave Footed), NM (Near Mint condition), or WTT (Wanted to Trade).
 Click here for a list of some of the most common acronyms and terms associated with My Little Pony collecting.

 I’m looking for a certain pony.
 Will you sell her to me?

 Unless the pony is listed on our sale/trade page, the answer is no. We never sell any ponies from our own collection.
 We’ve had most of them since we were kids.

 My company would like to advertise on your website.
 Can we arrange that?

-We've been rather surprised to receive several offers for paid ads, since the site itself is non-profit.
-The answer is no. Ponyland Press will always be ad-free.
+We've been rather surprised to receive several offers for paid ads.
+The answer is no; Ponyland Press is a not-for-profit website, and will always be ad-free.

 If you'd like, of course, you're more than welcome to donate!